 How to Spot Fake Pokemon GBA Games, Nintendo Game Boy Advance

-Way to check for a fake or legit copy is whether there is an Imprinted Number.
+The imprinted numbers on the front label are probably the quickest way to check for a fake or legit copy.
 95% of all the pirated carts I've encountered don't have the imprinted numbering.
-Labels do get worn, so you may need to angle the cartridge to get a good view of the label.
+Labels do get worn, so you may need to angle the cartridge in the right light to get a good view of the label.
+The numbers may vary, but you'll generally have two numbers like [11, 03 or 0B].

 pokemon emerald real vs fake

-For many game boy games, opening up the game and examining the circuit boards can be a dead giveaway for spotting a bootleg Pokémon game.
+For many Game Boy games, checking the circuit boards inside can help determine if a Pokémon game is counterfeit.
 A real Game Boy Advance game has its internal chips; on the motherboard, marked with the lettering “MX”.
 Where most bootleg carts do not or have Japanese writing on them.
-(Refer to the Photo below)

 how to tell if pokemon emerald is real